seananderson/beta-regressions/README.md

 Simulate data
 =============

-But simulate some data to fit our models too.
+First simulate some data to fit our models too.
 This is modified from the help file for `rstanarm::stan_betareg`.

 ``` r
 set.seed(1)